« Previous Page

 Having cancer can change your life in many ways.
 For support in managing these changes, see the topic Getting Support When You Have Cancer.

-cervical cancer and decrease tumor growth.
-It may be used alone or along with radiation
+Chemotherapy is used to shrink cervical cancer and decrease tumor growth.
+It may be used alone or along with radiation (chemoradiation).

 Chemotherapy may be used to treat cervical cancer that has spread beyond the cervix.